JUST TRY AND KISS ME

-Eena shoved playfully at her criticizer, making him stagger a few steps backwards.
+Eena shoved at her criticizer, making him stagger a few steps backwards.

-“I’m really sorry you were called away with me again.”
+“I’m sorry you were called away with me again,” Eena apologized.

 (Just stop it, will you?)

 Ian’s eyes grew big, emphasizing his certainty.
 (Yes, everyone!
 I can read minds, remember?
-The whole darn city pities me.
+The whole city pities me!
 I don’t need it.
-I don’t want it, so stop it!
-Just stop it!)
+I don’t want it.
+So stop it.
+Just stop it—everyone stop pitying me!)

-Eena grew defensive and struck back.
-(If you hate it so much, quit reading our minds!
+Eena struck back at him defensively.
+(If you hate it so much, quit reading people’s minds.
 We never asked you to intrude on our personal thoughts.)

-Still a bit offended, she grumbled a reminder.
+Still a bit defensive, she grumbled a reminder.
 (You’re the one who said you wouldn’t judge me for my thoughts, remember?
-Getting angry because I feel for you, because I care—that’s judging me, Ian. )
+Getting angry because I feel for you, because I care for you—that’s judging me, Ian. )

 (I know, I know.
-You have a right to think and feel whatever you want to.
-I guess I should be glad that you care.)
-He didn’t sound all that convincing.
+You have the right to think and feel whatever you want.
+I guess I should be glad that people care.)
+He didn’t sound very convincing.

-Eena thought for a moment.
+Eena thought about it for a moment.
 (You would pity me.
 I know you would, if I were to lose Derian.)

 Ian snickered in her mind.
 Her eyebrows lowered instantly.

-(You won’t.)
+(Nothing’s going to happen to me.)
 It was an empty promise.
-She reached for his hand, and he accepted, squeezing once on her fingers before letting go.
+She reached for her protector’s hand.
+He squeezed once on her fingers before letting go.

-They walked along the cliff’s rim in silence, lost in mingled thoughts.
-The wind blew constant against their faces.
+Continuing along the cliff’s edge, they fell silent, lost in mingled thoughts.
+The wind blew constant in their faces.
 It was more than a light breeze, yet it offered relief from the heat.
 The sky grew darker each moment as a sinking sun slowly disappeared off to their side.
 The sunset was beautiful—a rich, striking crimson.

 (Do you have any idea where we are?”)
-Eena eventually wondered, noticing how the cliff seemed as endless as the rough waters surrounding them.
+Eena eventually wondered.
+She noted how the cliff seemed as endless as the rough waters surrounding them.

 (I don’t,) Ian admitted.

-She imagined it didn’t really matter to him, especially with the dismal thoughts occupying his mind.
+She imagined it didn’t matter to him, especially with the dismal thoughts occupying his mind.
 It occurred to her that his parents might miss him again.
-Surely Gaila would be livid over what she'd perceive as Eena’s selfish consuming of her son’s time.
+Surely Gaila would be livid over what she would perceive as Eena’s selfish consuming of her son’s time.
 Perhaps Edgar could be convinced to send him home.

-(When they find you missing, your mother will…)
+(When they find you’re missing, your mother will…)